 It would also give us a second chance.
 Eight years ago we saw Leandro Erlich‘s swimming pool on display in New York‘s PS1.
 An exhibition policy made it impossible to take any photos.
 A hurdle still too common in this age of social media marketing.

 Situated in the Voorlinden estate in Wassenaar, the museum forms a slender, geometric contrast to the 1912 villa closer to the park entrance.
 Inside, it’s a lot taller than the oblong exterior suggests and there is ample exhibition space beside the more or less permanent installations by Turrell, Erlich and Serra.

-One of the first gems we encountered were Roni Horns colored objects, almost man high, that look like large sweets, or some sort of water containers.
+One of the first gems we encountered were Roni Horns colored objects that look like large sweets, or some sort of water containers.
 Looking down into them they function as lenses, the top surface distorting their inside height just like water does.
 At closer inspection they turn out to be made out of solid glass.

 While some rooms allow you to focus on the art inside, other spaces and corridors offer generous views of the surrounding estate.